Extrapolation-based Prediction-Correction Methods for Time-varying Convex Optimization: Prediction-Correction Algorithms

 Suppose that an operator theoretical solver for problem~\cref{eq:tv-problem} is available.
-The prediction-correction scheme is characterized by the following two steps: \begin{itemize}[leftmargin=*] \item \emph{Prediction}: at time $t_k$, we approximate the as yet unobserved costs $f(\x;t_{k+1})$, $g(\x;t_{k+1})$ using the past observations; let $\hat{f}_{k+1}(\x)$, $\hat{g}_{k+1}(\x)$ be such approximations, then we solve the problem
+The prediction-correction scheme is characterized by the following two steps: \begin{itemize}[leftmargin=*] \item \emph{Prediction}: at time $t_k$, we approximate the as yet unobserved cost $f(\x;t_{k+1})$ using the past observations; let $\hat{f}_{k+1}(\x)$ be such approximation, then we solve the problem

 with initial condition $\x_k$, which yields the prediction $\hat{\x}_{k+1}^*$.
 In practice, it is possible to compute only an approximation of $\hat{\x}_{k+1}^*$, denoted by $\hat{\x}_{k+1}$, by applying $\Np$ steps of the solver.